 They do things a little differently in the Manila of the Phillipines.

 The Manilla of Australia is where the Rileys spent yesterday afternoon.
-With a population ten thousand times smaller than its Asian namesake, the Manilla of the Northern Tablelands is better known for rich wheat harvests, and cute lambs playing in paddocks (and apparently my vegetarian kids didn’t really want to know about the fate of those cute little lambs…).
+With a population ten thousand times smaller than its Asian namesake, the Manilla of the Northern Tablelands is better known for rich wheat harvests, and cute lambs playing in paddocks (and I soon discovered that my vegetarian kids didn’t want to know the fate of those cute little lambs when I began to explain it to them…).

-It has the far-too-wide main street that proudly shouts: “We have plenty of space here!”, and also the Art Deco architecture that reminds me of my grandparents.
+The Australian town of Manilla has those far-too-wide main street that proudly shouts: “We have plenty of space here!”
+And the Art Deco inspired architecture strangely reminds me of my grandparents generation.

 Despite this small town becoming world-famous for paragliding, the thriller in this Manilla was to drive our car across the long, narrow bridge high above the Namoi River.
 Each of the Rileys instinctively breathed in to reduce the width of our Toyota Landcruiser as we edged passed a car coming in the opposite direction.
-It was such a buzz that at the end of the bridge we did an immediate u-turn and drove straight back over and returned into town.
+At the end of the bridge my kids yelled “Do it again dad!” and so we did an immediate u-turn and drove back over the bridge and returned to town.

 Afternoon tea in Manilla needed to be had with an elderly great-aunt that Joanne hadn’t seen in three decades.
 Chocky bickies and lemon lolly-water to hype the kids up, and chats about recent meetings of the local arts and crafts association.
-Country towns in Australia are all the same, and they’re each uniquely different.
+Country towns in Australia are all the same in their uniquely different ways.

-Oh, and I’m sure the town of Manilla in the Northern Tablelands of New South Wales does have a taxi somewhere, we just didn’t see it today.
+Oh, and I’m sure the town of Manilla in the Northern Tablelands of New South Wales has had an accident involving a taxi sometime in its history – but there was none today.

 Follow this Reverential Ramblings series on Facebook here (and clicking “follow”)